-WorldLabel has an entire selection of neon and pastel color labels in addition to the standard white.
+We have many options to choose from when printing your own file folder labels.
+You can browse an entire selection of neon and pastel color labels in addition to the standard white.
 Starting with colored label stock opens up lots of creative options—even if you only put just a file or folder name on the label—but in this tutorial, I’m going to go with the standard white file folder labels so that we can selectively add color in Word.
-Specifically, I’ll use the WL-850WR File Folder Label in Removable White Matte to make it easier to reposition those labels for a perfect fit on file folders.
+Specifically, I’ll use the WL-850WR file folder label in removable white matte to make it easier to reposition those labels for a perfect fit on file folders.

 Get the Template